 Experiment with HTRC in-development and beta tools.
 Some tools may eventually be integrated into HTRC's suite of tools, or they may be taken down.
 Some tools may require experience with programming.

-HTRC worksets are of HathiTrust volumes to be treated as data and analyzed using HTRC tools and services.
+HTRC worksets are user-created collections of HathiTrust volumes to be treated as data and analyzed using HTRC tools and services.
 Worksets are curated by researchers, and they can be shared and cited to improve reproducibility.

 What are collections?